Configure column-level security

 6. Repeat step 5 for all columns that require column-level security, then click Publish in the dataset header to save your edits.

-Example configuration
+Example CLS configuration with a dataset

-In the Columns tab, the admin finds the Domain column, then clicks the corresponding Visibility dropdown field and selects the Domain CLS user attribute.
-This applies the Domain CLS attribute values assigned to Team A and Team B.
+5. In the Columns tab, find the Domain column, then click the corresponding Visibility dropdown field and select the Domain CLS user attribute.

 • When a members of Team A opens the workbook, Sigma displays all data in the Domain column.